-The IDC777 requires specific layout conditions to achieve the maximum range from the onboard Antenna.
-The module is designed to be placed in the top left-hand corner or edge of an application board, ideally butted up to the edge of the board to allow for maximum free space radiation from the antenna.
-Orientate the front of the module to face the direction that you want the maximum range for your product in the application.
+The IDC747 requires specific layout conditions to achieve the maximum range from the onboard Antenna.
+The module is designed to be placed in the top right-hand corner or edge of an application board, ideally butted up to the edge of the board to allow for maximum free space radiation from the antenna.
+Orientate the front of the module to face the direction that you want the maximum range for your product.